 This nation has fallen into the hands of demagogues with a radical moral relativistic agenda that has little, if any, tolerance for those who believe differently.
 The problem is too many Americans of faith remain silent and seem resigned to this disturbing and dangerous situation.
 And whether from the pulpits or political leaders in government, who agree something must be done to stop this assault on religion and our pluralistic system, this threat must be challenged and truth prevail.

-Tags: NEW TESTAMENT Politics religion
+Tags: Politics religion